 Lastly, it helps give me great perspective.
 While some issues that arise in your project may seem like a complete disaster and need immediate resolution, my years of emergency services management teaches me to remain calm, use a clear head, and work with the tools I have available knowing whether the dependency on my outcome really is life or death – or just feels like it.

 At Escient we have delivered over 50 project recoveries in the last six years since the company was founded.
-If you require a project recover, health check or post implementation review, we would love to connect.

 Jen Dolden is a Managing Consultant with Escient and a PMP & MSP certified Project Manager with over 20 years of operational experience in Insurance, Managed Services, Logistics, Retail, Training, IT and Government sectors.